cawfree/rippleware/README.md

 #### 3.2 Object Indexing

-In addition, it's possible to filter specific properties of a given object buy supplying a [regular expression](https://www.w3schools.com/js/js_regexp.asp).
+In addition, it's possible to filter specific properties of a given object by supplying a [regular expression](https://www.w3schools.com/js/js_regexp.asp).
 The regular expression must be expressed in a form compatible with [`jsonpath`](https://www.npmjs.com/package/jsonpath).

 ```javascript
 import compose from 'rippleware';